44vladimirov/plot2d/README.md

 ```
 The `UsualFunc` class is a simple realization of inheritance from `Func`, where
 function to be drawn is explicitly given (`FP` pointer).
 As a general matter the
-descendant of `Func` may be more complicated (it can describes the
+descendant of `Func` may be more complicated (it can describe the
 [Lagrange polinomial](http://en.wikipedia.org/wiki/Lagrange_polynomial) of a
 certain function, for example).